dantullis/markdown-presentation-starter/public/presentation.md

 Press the `p` key for presentation mode

 Move this to an `out of view` monitor

+.red[ACTION]: Also, notice how you can increase or decrease the size of the note by pressing the plus or minus keys

 .red[ACTION]: Now move `presentation mode` browser out of audience view